dotnet/winforms/README.md

 * A framework for stable, monolithic Line of Business Apps, even with extremely complicated and complex domain-specific workflows
 * The ability to easily provide rich and accessibility-compliant UIs
-* A safe and - over the first 3 versions of .NET Framework - increasingly performant way to communicate accros process boundaries via .NET Remoting and later Windows Communication Services, or access on-site databases via ADO.NET providers.
+* A safe and - over the first 3 versions of .NET Framework - increasingly performant way to communicate across process boundaries via various Windows Communication Services, or access on-site databases via ADO.NET providers.
 * A very easy to use, visual what-you-see-is-what-you-get designer, which requires little ramp-up time, and was primarily focused to support 96 DPI resolution-based, pixel-coordinated drag & drop design strategies.
 * A flexible, .NET reflection-based Designer extensibility model, utilizing the .NET Component Model.
 * Visual Controls and Components, which provide their own design-time functionality through Control Designers

 Over time, and with a growing need to address working scenarios with multi-monitor, high resolution monitors, significantly more powerful hardware, and much more, WinForms has continued to be modernized.

-The other one is Windows itself: When WinForms came out, it needed Windows 2000 as a reasonable choice for the operating system to run the Developer tools on.
-Keep in mind, even WinForms .NET Framework 2.0 was able to run under Windows 98!
-Internal Memory-Management at the time had to be completely different, than it is today.
-But not only that: From Windows 98/Windows 2000 there were Windows XP, Windows XP SP3 (which was actually a new OS), Windows Vista, Windows 7, Windows 8 until we arrived in the current Windows 10/11 era.
-The challenge with all that: WinForms is a wrapper around Windows' Win32-API, and that API lived extremely over the time.
-So, the Window's teams primary tasks was almost to make sure, that WinForms kepts running in the same quality and performance to not degrade the security, responsiveness and process-times of its existing apps.
+And then there is the evolution of Windows: When new versions of Windows introduce new or change existing APIs or technologies - WinForms needs to keep up and adjust their APIs accordingly.

 And exactly **that** is still the primary motivation for once to modernize and innovate, but also the bar to reach for potential innovation areas we either need or want to consider: